Multilayer Simplex-structured Matrix Factorization for Hyperspectral Unmixing with Endmember Variability: Introduction

 An underlying assumption of the LMM is that each material is perfectly represented by a single endmember.
 This assumption is strong as the endmembers corresponding to the same material can vary across pixels due to, e.g., the change of illumination and atmospheric conditions \cite{healey1999models,zare2013endmember,borsoi2021spectral}.
 Such an endmember-varying phenomenon is called endmember variability (EV).
 Ignoring EV can lead to performance loss.
 This motivates efforts to develop algorithms enabling EMs to vary within a hyperspectral image.
 There are various methods based on different EM models.
 For example, the extended LMM models capture the scaling variability of EMs, while probabilistic methods model EM variants as samples from some distributions.
 There are also some methods, for instance, random search methods \cite{roberts1998mapping} and sparse HU methods \cite{bioucas2010alternating,iordache2011sparse,xu2018l0} that rely on an external EM library.

 In this paper, we propose a different strategy to model the EV.
 We concatenate the various EMs into an expanded EM matrix, and we assume the matrix exhibits a low-rank structure.
 This is motivated by the fact that variants of EMs from the same material are similar.
-We decompose the low-rank expanded EM matrix and end up with a multilayer simplex-structured matrix factorization model.
-Maximum-likelihood estimation is used to infer the EMs under the multilayer model.
-Experiments on a real hyperspectral image reveal interesting results about how the EMs are hierarchically represented.
-We should note that multilayer structured matrix factorizations have been studied in machine learning, see e.g., \cite{trigeorgis2016deep,de2021survey}.
-To the best of our knowledge, multilayer structured matrix factorization models have not been examined in HU with EV.
+While there can be other possibilities to model low-rank structures, we perform the decomposition of the low-rank expanded EM matrix and develop a multilayer simplex-structured matrix factorization model.
+Maximum-likelihood estimation is used to infer the EMs with variability under the multilayer model.
+Experiments on a real hyperspectral image reveal interesting results about how the EMs {\revcolor may be} hierarchically represented.

+We should note that, recently, there has been interest in using multilayer structured matrix factorizations to model low-rank structures and uncover hierarchical and structural data information, see e.g., \cite{trigeorgis2016deep, de2021survey}.
+Multilayer matrix factorization models have been applied to various applications such as classification \cite{song2015hierarchical}, clustering \cite{de2021deep} and multi-view clustering \cite{wei2020multi}, and HU without EV \cite{rajabi2014spectral}.
+To the best of our knowledge, no multilayer matrix factorization model has been developed for HU {\revcolor to} account for EV.